leshill/resque_spec/README.md

 (And I take note of the `before` block that is calling `reset!` for every spec)

+You can explicitly specify the queue when using enqueue_at_with_queue and
+enqueue_in_with_queue:

+    describe "#recalculate_in_future" do
+      before do
+        ResqueSpec.reset!
+      end

+      it "adds person.calculate to the :future queue" do person.recalculate_in_future

+        Person.should have_schedule_size_of(1).queue(:future)
+      end
+    end

 And I might write this as a Cucumber step

     Then /the (\w?) has (\w?) scheduled/ do |thing, method|